• Get Inspired

 In Brussels, office towers have been turned into housing with breathtaking speed and minimal carbon cost.

-They chose to read what was already there.
-To edit, not erase.
+They chose to edit, and not erase what was already there.

 And the result?
 Cities that feel like cities, not PowerPoint decks with balconies and investor brochures that somehow became three-dimensional.